Interesting Facts About Victorian Child Labor

 The Society for the prevention of cruelty to animals was created in 1824.
 Which was 67 years before the Society for the Prevention of Cruelty to Children, which was created in 1891

 The National Society for the Prevention of Cruelty to Children (SPCC) - Thomas Agnew

 In 1881 Thomas Agnew, a Liverpool businessman visited the New York Society for the Prevention of Cruelty to Children.
-He was impressed by what he saw that went back to England and started the Liverpool Society for the Prevention of Cruelty to Children.
+He was so impressed by what he saw that he went back to England and started the Liverpool Society for the Prevention of Cruelty to Children.
 This set the ball rolling and the National Society for the Prevention of Cruelty to Children (SPCC) was created in 1891.